celiberate/TPE/_posts/2018-10-30-ML Prerequisite.md

 }
 ```

-However, To have an understanding and build a Machine Learning model for your dataset, will require you to be first clear with the mathematical concepts behind those algorithms, without which you will just be hitting in the dark. so, till you understand that geometric view of a linear euation is a line and a quadratic equation is a parabola, you will keep wondering why derivative of cost function of linear regression model gives the minima.
+However, Till we have the understanding of how linear regression model works, we will not be able to understand the model behaviour and adjust it for our needs.

 so my pre-requisite for beginners for learning ML is fairly simple
 - **Come out of Comfort Zone**
-- **Remain motivated, as there will be many failures**
+- **Put your learning hats on**
-- **And above all, Be physically fit** (as it will require a lot of mental strength to take all this in)
+- **And above all, Remain physically fit** (as it will require a lot of mental strength to take all this in)

 Rest all skills you can acquire over the journey as you deep dive in this mammoth world of Machine Learning.
 One thing is for sure, no matter whether machine learns or not, you will enjoy getting back to school days and revisiting fundamental topics of vectors, matrices, permutations, mean, medians...& many more.